 While intestate estates and the assets of dissolved companies become the property of The King in Right of His Duchy, discretionary payments may be made to those who might reasonably have expected to benefit on a deceased’s death, and in the case of dissolved companies, to those who could have claimed ownership had the company not been dissolved.
 Again, the procedures followed are substantially the same as those followed by the Treasury Solicitor and, in a similar manner to the Treasury Solicitor, the Duchy maintains a “late claims fund” to deal with the claims of kin coming forward following the completion of the administration of an estate.

 Remaining monies from bona vacantia are applied to the costs of Palatinate administration and any historical obligations, including allocations for future liabilities and the cost of processing enquiries and managing claims.
-After these costs have been deducted, the balance is distributed among the registered charities set up with The Queen’s consent, specifically:
+After these costs have been deducted, the balance is distributed among the registered charities set up with Queen Elizabeth II’s consent, specifically:

 - The Duchy of Lancaster Benevolent Fund – established in 1993 to benefit a wide range of charitable associations and community organisations operating within the County Palatine

 - The Duchy of Lancaster Jubilee Trust – established in 2001 to support the maintenance and preservation for the public benefit of heritage assets across the Duchy estates

 - The Duke of Lancaster Housing Trust – incorporated in 2007 to provide affordable housing for rural communities.

 Escheat is another legal principle by which the Duchy can become entitled to freehold land or property.
 Such property will normally escheat (return) to the Crown Estate or one of the Royal Duchies depending on where the freehold property is situated following its disclaimer by a liquidator/trustee in bankruptcy or a disclaimer by one of the other Crown bodies.